Biomass Wood Pellets

 Pelleting machines compress the raw material at high pressure and temperature so the biomass materials may need to be dried first to lower their moisture content.
 To make the best quality biomass wood pellets your woody material should be about 15% moisture content.

-For some materials you will have to add binders such as vegetable oil in order to bind the pellet together.
+For some materials you will have to add binders such as biolubricants and oils in order to bind the pellet together.
 But with many softwood materials like pine and spruce they contain enough natural occurring agents to bind the pellet together.
 The high density of the finished wood pellets allows for convenient handling, bagging and efficient storage.

 Prices of pellet stoves vary and can cost well into the thousands, but wood pellets are fairly reasonable to buy, and a little can go a long way reducing your payback period.
 Pellet stoves are easy to load and becoming more affordable each day so you should check with your local dealers to get a good idea of what is available and how much your installation and running costs are going to be.